numpy/numpy/doc/source/dev/howto-docs.rst

 --------------------------------------------

-Recently, the NumPy community approved a *NumPy Enhancement Proposal (NEP)* about documentation.
-You can read it `here
+Recently, the NumPy community approved a *NumPy Enhancement Proposal (NEP)* about documentation, `NEP 44 - Restructuring the NumPy Documentation
 <https://www.numpy.org/neps/nep-0044-restructuring-numpy-docs>`__.

 **Where is the documentation?**

-The main page for the :ref:`NumPy Documentation <manual>` lists several categories.
+The main page for the :ref:`NumPy Documentation <numpy_docs_mainpage>` lists several categories.
 The documents mentioned there live in different places.

 - **Tutorials, How-Tos, Explanations:** These documents are stored in the NumPy source code tree, which means that in order to add them to the official